servtep/MCADDF/MASTER_INDEX_UNIFIED.md

 ## Executive Overview

-This document serves as the master index for the **Microsoft Cybersecurity Attack, Detection \& Defense Framework**, a comprehensive operational project developed by the research division of **SERVTEP**.
+This document serves as the master index for the **MCADDF - Microsoft Cybersecurity Attack, Detection \& Defense Framework**, a comprehensive operational project developed by the research division of **SERVTEP**.
 Curated under the technical leadership of **Pchelnikau Artur**, this framework provides a structured, tactical roadmap through 501 verified vectors in the modern adversarial lifecycle.

 Unlike traditional pentest checklists, this framework is designed as a holistic resource for Purple Teaming.
 It bridges the critical gap between offensive tradecraft (Red Team), detection engineering (Blue Team), and architectural hardening (Defense), specifically tailored for **hybrid enterprise environments** (Windows Active Directory, Microsoft Entra ID, Azure, and Microsoft 365).